WebOrigami/docs/src/content/cli/intro5.md

 - parsing arguments from the command line and passing those to JavaScript functions
 - passing files and folder trees to JavaScript functions
 - capturing function output to files
-- working with graphs defined in JSON/YAML files, the file system, or web sites
+- working with trees defined in JSON/YAML files, the file system, or web sites
-- serving graphs to a web browser
+- serving trees to a web browser

 _Reviewer's note: Feel free to experiment further with ori if you'd like, but understand that it's a research project and will undergo further change.
 Anyone interested in using it should be in contact with [Jan Miksovsky](https://jan.miksovsky.com/contact.html), and at this stage should be prepared to participate in the project at some level beyond just filing bug reports and expecting those bugs to be fixed._